-You can integrate API Security Audit and API Conformance Scan with your CI/CD pipeline to automate checking OpenAPI files with from a simple Git push to your project repository.
+You can integrate API Security Audit with your CI/CD pipeline to automate checking OpenAPI files with Security Audit from a simple Git push to your project repository.
 This safeguards the quality of the OpenAPI definitions in your project and mitigates potential security issues, as any new files or changes that developers check in are continuously audited.

 CI/CD integration for Security Audit